-- (4p) A1.
-Given a function $f: N \to R$, compute the result of the following expression: $O(f(n)) + \Theta(f(n)) = \dots(f(n))$ - (4p) A2.
+(4p) A1.
+When we are computing the complexity of an algorithm, we are usually interested in the asymptotical running time in the worst case.
+Explain what do "asymptotical running time" and "worst case" mean for the complexity of an algorithm.

+(4p) A2.
 Why is it inefficient to use backtracking?
 Then, why and when should backtracking be used?
-Write three possible heuristics that may be used to improve backtracking. - (4p) A3.
+Write three possible heuristics that may be used to improve backtracking.

+(4p) A3.
 In Kosaraju's algorithm for computing the strongly connected components, why is it important to choose the roots of the depth trees in a particular order when running DFS on the transpose of the graph G?
-State what is the order and explain. - (4p) A4.
+State what is the order and explain.

+(4p) A4.
 Starting from the pseudocode of Prim's algorithm, determine the general running time.
-Explain how this running time varies accordingly to the various methods used to implement the priority queue. - (4p) A5.
-State the link between the maximum flow in a graph and the minimum cut.
-Then, briefly describe an algorithm that computes the minimum cut of any graph for which you know the maximum flow.
+Explain how this running time varies accordingly to the various methods used to implement the priority queue.

+(4p) A5.
+Give an example of a problem that can be solved both by greedy and dynamic programming.
+Starting from this problem, explain the differences between the two techniques.